 This problem statement is framed into the Networks-track because it gives rise to develop ML models based on a training dataset that will be provided to participants.

-[Video] Presentation of the IEEE 802.11ax SR topic and introduction to the problem statement.
+[Video] Presentation of the scenario/model and introduction to the problem statement.

 [PDF] Round table presentation to introduce the problem statement to participants.

 This is a summarized timeline of the challenge:

 - Registration deadline (see section 1.2) - 21/10/2022 - Available now

 - Publication of the training data set - 07/07/2022 - Available now

 - Publication of the test data set - 08/2022

 You can register before at https://challenge.aiforgood.itu.int/

 Participants should register at the official website